 ❔ What is Water Filtration Media?

-Filtration media is a powdery substance that sits inside a filter cartridge and filters water that passes through.
-Depending on its makeup, a filtration media may remove particles of specific sizes or forms.
+Filtration media can be a fine powder, a coarse mineral, a granular substance, or a substrate, that resides within a filter cartridge, media tank, or housing, which filters water as it flows through the system.
+Depending upon its makeup, a filtration media may remove particles of specific sizes or forms.

-When water flows through filter media at a slow speed, the media grabs onto the impurities it contains.
-Most solid matter can be removed, while water particles are able to pass through.
+When water flows through filter media at a controlled rate, the media retains the impurities that it is designed to remove.
+Most solid matter can be captured, while treated water is allowed to pass through.

 🆚 What’s the Difference Between Filter Media and a Filtration System?

-When buying a filtration system, it’s important to look not just at the system itself, but also at the filtration media it contains.
-Some media are better at removing certain impurities than others, and some media are simply better than others.
+When purchasing a filtration system, it is important to examine the system and the filtration media it contains.
+Some media are better at removing certain impurities than others, and some media are simply a better quality media overall.

 📋 Common Types of Water Filter Media

-If you buy a water treatment system in the US, it’s highly likely that it will contain one or several of the following media:
+If you buy a water treatment system in the US, it’s highly likely that it will contain one or more of the following media:

 Activated carbon is the most popular and widely-used filter media today.
 It is produced from organic material that has a naturally high carbon content, such as coconut shell, charcoal, or wood.

-This material is heated up, but not burnt, producing a char-like product.
-This char can then be converted into a porous material that can grab hold of certain impurities and contaminants in a process known as adsorption.
+This material is heated under controlled conditions, but not burned, producing a char-like product.
+This char can then be activated or converted into a porous material that can capture certain impurities and contaminants in a process known as adsorption.

-You can find activated carbon water filtration media in a broad range of filtration systems, including water pitcher filters, water bottle filters, reverse osmosis filters, under-sink water treatment units, and whole-home filtration systems.
+You can find activated carbon water filtration media in a broad range of filtration systems, including water pitcher filters, water bottle filters, reverse osmosis systems, under-sink water treatment units, and whole-home filtration systems.

 Activated carbon media is best-known for its ability to remove chlorine (taste and odor), as well as lead and certain pesticides.
-It can also remove several other organic impurities, copper, and chlorination byproducts.
+It can also remove several other organic impurities, copper, and chlorination byproducts such as trihalomethanes.

 Catalytic carbon and activated carbon might have similar names, but they’re unique in their contaminant removal capabilities.
-Catalytic carbon is a type of activated carbon that has been amplified to have an improved catalytic ability.
+Catalytic carbon is a type of highly activated granulated carbon that has been surface modified to have an improved ability to promote chemical reactions.

 Activated aluminum is typically found in ion exchange water treatment systems.
 This media is capable of removing calcium and magnesium minerals, which are largely responsible for water hardness (and, therefore, limescale).